BDC Hamburger Icon

 • Consistently collect CVC2/CVV2 verification codes.

-Here’s more advice and best practices on minimizing chargebacks in your business — many of which focus on providing an excellent purchasing experience that fosters customer satisfaction:
+Here’s more advice and best practices on minimizing chargebacks and improving overall customer satisfaction:

-• Create clear, detailed product or service descriptions: Lead with transparency in your customer interactions.
-Let them know exactly what they’re purchasing by providing clear and detailed product and service descriptions.
-Clear communication and transparency help prevent chargebacks and protect your brand reputation.
+• Create clear, detailed product or service descriptions: Let customers know exactly what they’re purchasing by providing clear and detailed product and service descriptions.

-• Enact a comprehensive, easy-to-understand refund policy: Businesses must have a clear refund policy to minimize chargebacks.
-Display your return policy at registers, post the information on your website and add the details to each paper or digital receipt.
+• Enact a comprehensive, easy-to-understand refund policy: Display your return policy at registers, post the information on your website and add the details to each paper or digital receipt.
 Be as specific as possible, stating the return window, restocking fees and exclusions.

-• Use self-explanatory billing descriptors: Misunderstandings about what was purchased can cause chargebacks.
-To prevent this, ensure all product descriptions reference the product or service by name; they should be clear and understandable on receipts.
+• Use self-explanatory billing descriptors: Ensure all product descriptions reference the product or service by name; they should be clear and understandable on receipts.
 When clients receive a credit card bill, they should see your store name, the transaction date and the correct purchase amount.

 • Use EMV-capable terminals: Ortiz advises brick-and-mortar businesses to adopt EMV-capable terminals (chip readers) to reduce their liability risk for fraudulent transactions.
 Businesses that process card-present transactions and are not EMV compliant are liable for fraudulent transactions.